jlevy/og-equity-compensation/README.md

 of the
 [federal tax code](https://www.gpo.gov/fdsys/pkg/USCODE-2016-title26/content-detail.html) and involves the intricate diversity of state tax law as well.
-But it is critical to understand the different kinds of taxes, roughly how large they are, and what events “trigger” your owing of what types of tax.
+But it is critical to understand the different kinds of taxes, how large they can be, and how each is “triggered” by different events.

 This section covers general tax fundamentals, including roughly how and when different kinds of taxes are calculated, just in case you never really figured out all the numbers